ibm-cloud-architecture/refarch-eda/docs/methodology/readme.md

 Events are the result / outcome of a user stories.
 And can be added as part of the acceptance criteria of the user stories to verify the event really occurs.

 ## Applying to the container shipment use case
-To support one of the implementation solution to validate the Event Driven Architecture, we have developed the event storming and design thinking main artifacts for a [fridge container shipment process.](https://github.com/ibm-cloud-architecture/refarch-kc/tree/master/analysis/readme.md)
+To support one of the implementation solution to validate the Event Driven Architecture, we have developed the event storming and design thinking main artifacts for a [container shipment analysis example](https://github.com/ibm-cloud-architecture/refarch-kc/tree/master/analysis/readme.md) - including monitoring of refrigerated containers .

 ### Further Readings